 Of course, this appeal to people's limited degree of inviolability isn't the only way to account for the fact that the permissibility of risking murder depends on such things as how great that risk is, how bad it would be for that murder to take place, and how much good would come from taking that risk.
-For instead of holding that there is some precisely specified sideconstraint that tells us exactly what kinds of risk-takings are absolutely prohibited, we might instead think that agents should adopt the end of minimizing such risks but allow that this end is sometimes to be traded off against other legitimate ends.
+For instead of holding that there is some precisely specified side-constraint that tells us exactly what kinds of risk-takings are absolutely prohibited, we might instead think that agents should adopt the end of minimizing such risks but allow that this end is sometimes to be traded off against other legitimate ends.
 Thus, it may be permissible to risk murder for the sake of achieving other legitimate ends.
-But, of course, this is no longer the sideconstraint approach, but is rather the teleological approach.
+But, of course, this is no longer the side-constraint approach, but is rather the teleological approach.
 So, I'll turn now to explicating it.

-2.2 The Teleological Approach: The teleological approach originates with consequentializers such as Sen (1982), Smith (2009), and Portmore (2011).12 As they and many others see it, act-consequentialism (hereafter, simply 'consequentialism') tells us, first, what our
+2.2 The Teleological Approach: The teleological approach originates with consequentializers such as Sen (1982), Smith (2009), and Portmore (2011).
+12 As they see it, act-consequentialism (hereafter, simply 'consequentialism') tells us, first, what our ends should be and, second, how we should act to suitably achieve them.
+Thus, on consequentialism, what our ends should be is explanatorily prior to how we should act, which is what makes it teleological.
+And, so, we can't easily figure out what we should do without first figuring out what our ends should be.
+This contrasts with theories that include side-constraints.
+Given that side-constraints would have killed Aditya, doing so needed to ensure that at least 500 (that is, $0.5 \times 1,000$) lives would have been saved.

-11 Imagine that Paola had the opportunity to spin the Wheel of Life and Death but declined to do so (see Hare 2011 for a similar case).
-Her spinning the wheel was guaranteed to save 499 lives but had a 0.5 objective chance of nonconsensually killing Aditya, an innocent bystander who posed no threat to anyone.
-According to this specified sideconstraint, Paola was prohibited from spinning the wheel.
-For given that there was a 0.5 chance that spinning it would have killed Aditya, doing so needed to ensure that at least 500 (that is, 0.5 × 1,000) lives would have been saved.
 And note that throughout this paper I'll be primarily concerned with what's permissible in the fact-relative sense-the sense in which it would be impermissible to do what it would in fact be bad to do even if one's evidence suggests that this is what it would be good to do.
 Also, throughout, I'll be primarily concerned with objective (i.e., ontic) probabilities-probabilities that are out there in the world and that would, therefore, remain the same even if we were omniscient.
 The objective probability that some event will (or would) occur is the percentage of the time that it will (or would) occur under identical causal circumstances-circumstances where the causal laws and histories are the same.